AyushGlitch/customer-churn-prediction/README.md

 * **StandardScaler**

 StandardScaler is used for standardizing features by removing the mean and scaling to unit variance.
 It's an important preprocessing step in machine learning to ensure features are on similar scales.

-* **Principal Component Analysis (PCA)**

-PCA is a dimensionality reduction technique that transforms the data into a new coordinate system while preserving as much variance as possible.
-It's useful for reducing the complexity of high-dimensional data.

-* **GridSearchCV**

-GridSearchCV is used for hyperparameter tuning, where a set of hyperparameters are tested exhaustively to find the combination that produces the best performance for the model.

-* **Cross-Validation**

-Cross-validation is a technique used to evaluate the generalization performance of a model by splitting the dataset into multiple subsets (folds) for training and testing.

-* **Early Stopping**

-Early stopping is a regularization technique used in training neural networks.
-It stops training when the model's performance on a validation set starts deteriorating, preventing overfitting.

-* **ModelCheckpoint**

-ModelCheckpoint is a callback in Keras that saves the model's weights during training.
-It helps to save the best model based on a specific metric, allowing you to restore the model later.

 * **ROC Curve and AUC (Receiver Operating Characteristic - Area Under Curve)**